-It’s all about pedigree…when faced with the decision of purchasing either Grandia III or Kingdom Hearts 2 a few weeks ago, the choice was easy and simple to make.
-Kingdom Hearts ( I have yet to write the review) in my book rates as a 8.5 game, which is not bad in fact its pretty good, but not a game that I would place among all time greats.
+When faced with the decision of purchasing either Grandia III or Kingdom Hearts 2 a few weeks ago, the choice was easy and simple to make.
+Kingdom Hearts ( I have yet to write the review) in my book rates as an 8.5 game, which is not bad, in fact its pretty good, but not a game that I would place among the all time greats.

-Game Arts is the one developer out there that can probably claim they have matched RPG giant Squaresoft in pushing the RPG genre forward with innovations.
-Both to Gameplay and Story.
+Game Arts is the one developer out there that can probably claim they have matched RPG giant Squaresoft in pushing the RPG genre forward with innovations to both: Gameplay and Story.

-With the two Lunars, Game Arts paved the way for future RPGs to actually have good dialog and epic story, if you don’t believe this play Lunar 1 and 2 and play all the FF games from 1-6.
-The Pre PS1 Era FFs have aged poorly in terms of story and dialog, and the Lunars have only gotten better (the older I get, the funnier the dialog gets).
+With the two Lunars, Game Arts paved the way for future RPGs to actually have good dialog, modern presentation, and an epic story line.
+If you don’t believe me on this, I challenge you to play Lunar 1 and 2, and then play all of the FF games from 1-6.
+The Pre PS1 Era FFs have aged poorly in terms of story and dialog (with the exception of FFVI), and the Lunars have only gotten better (the older I get, the funnier the dialog gets).

 IF IT AINT BROKE, DON’T FIX IT!